chanitypham/best-chatgpt-prompts/README.md

 Welcome to the **Best ChatGPT Prompts** repository!
 Here, you’ll find a growing collection of high-quality prompts designed to optimize your ChatGPT interactions across a variety of fields, including marketing, education, healthcare, and beyond.
 These prompts are curated to help you get the most quality results out of AI, spark creativity, and streamline your workflows.

 ## 🛠️ Contribute and Collaborate
-We encourage you to **submit your own prompts** and help grow this resource!
+We encourage you to **contribute your own prompts, improve our prompts, or add more prompt domains** and help grow this resource!
 Feel free to pull request with any new or optimized prompts that you believe will benefit the community.
 We're always excited to see creative and innovative use cases.
 ### ✨ How to Contribute
 1. **Fork** this repository.
 2. **Add your prompt** or improve an existing one.